-Note: If you have an Apple laptop, always visit a MacBook specialist.
-They have a unique OS (operating system), making them much more challenging for people accustomed to Windows products.
+Note: Always visit a MacBook specialist if you have an Apple laptop.
+Their unique OS (operating system) makes them much more challenging for people accustomed to Windows products.

 A sudden shutdown could signify a problem with an internal component requiring immediate attention other than the general power system problems.